 What is obesity?

 Obesity is the medical term for being very overweight.
 If you are obese or overweight, this means that you are carrying excess body fat.
 Being overweight or obese is not just about how you look.
 Over time, it means that you have an increased risk of developing various health problems.
 As an adult, you can find out whether you are overweight or obese and whether your health may be at risk, by calculating your body mass index (BMI) and measuring your waist circumference.
-See separate leaflet called Childhood Obesity in Children.
+See the separate leaflet called Childhood Obesity.

 Body mass index (BMI)